 Q?
 Can I just come and rent a board?

 A. We do not provide rentals.
-Our company focuses on safety and instruction!
+Our company focuses on instruction and group paddles only!
 Our intention is to provide a richer paddling and social experience through scheduled classes, events, trainings, retreats and private groups.